-Republicans slam colleague for what they call racist remarks
+Republicans slam Rep. King for what they call racist remarks

 - Republicans stand behind Trump on wall; a few cracks emerge

-King later tweeted that he regards white nationalism and white supremacy as “evil.”
+“Congressman Steve King’s recent comments, actions, and retweets are completely inappropriate,” tweeted Ohio Rep. Steve Stivers, then the chairman of the National Republican Campaign Committee.
+“We must stand up against white supremacy and hate in all forms, and I strongly condemn this behavior.”

+Despite the criticism, King narrowly won re-election in November.
+But he’s already facing a challenge from within his own party in the next election.

-He’s already in line to face a primary challenger in 2020.
-Randy Feenstra, a Republican state senator, announced on Wednesday that he plans to run against King.
+Randy Feenstra, a Republican state senator, announced Wednesday that he plans to run against King in 2020.
+King has represented the district since 2013.